Essentials for good health

 I felt that it is high time to convey this knowledge so I began with listing the most important points using this simple design, and will do the rest as soon as time allows.

 Very important new effects of essential nutrients (nutrients that the body cannot create) have been discovered in recent years.
 A number of these nutrienst tend to be deficient in vegetarians.
-Also the officialle recommended dosage (Required Daily Allowance - RDA) for some essential nutrients has been found to be far too low.
+Also the officially recommended dosage (Required Daily Allowance - RDA) for several essential nutrients has been found to be far too low, and have not yet been upgraded sufficiently if at all in spite of weighty scientific evidence.
+For example the RDA of vitamin D3 was upgraded from 800 to 4000 IU by the European food safety authority (EFSA) of the European Union.
+However it is a bit strange to warn for higher doses when, in a sunny day, the skin produces over 20.000 IU.

 I believe that the modest advantage for vegetarian over meat diet, reported by science, would turn to a greater difference in favour of vegetarianism if the vegetarians became more aware of nutritional requirements and potential deficiencies.